 The characters in the film were good.
 Matthew McConaughey was great.
 His acting carries this film.
 He is constantly drawing realistic emotion in unlikely scenarios.
 He is brilliant and I can’t wait to see what he does next.
 Anne Hathaway is just as good, showing she’s as strong as ever.
 Mackenzie Foy and Jessica Chastain were both perfect as Murphy.
 Foy matched the onscreen magnitude of McCoughey, created a beautiful relationship through some great chemistry.
 Nolan good luck charm Michael Caine, Wes Bentley, Casey Affleck, and one un-credited role that seems like a bit of stunt casting but still works well.

 However, the big question must be addressed: ‘Does ‘Interstellar’ live up to the hype?’
 Despite all my praises so far, that is an extremely tough question.
 This film is unlike anything I’ve seen before.
 Trying to describe the damn thing is a task itself.
 Interstellar is not perfect though.
 In the climax of the film it feels as the script is stooping on your compassion in an attempt to break them and though I commend Nolan’s effort to keep love and family a central theme of the film I found the over use of Dylan Thomas’ “Do not go gentle into that good night” to be kitschy and somewhat uninspired.
 As McConaughey’s character travels into blackhole, enter singularity and finds himself undead but in a tesseract.
 In a replica of Murphy’s bedroom, with transfinite timelines of her life.
 We start wondering what will happen to Coop in this time warped cube that’s somehow linked to earth though millions of light-years away.
 He is God and a Prisoner at the same time.
 (There is no clear thought given on the loop) One can’t travel into a black hole without being gamma rayed to ash or stretched like fleshy paratta.
 Death is certainty, and coop wasn’t given any alien like abilities through out the movie to defy this.
 At the end, after the cube ordeal, Coop is unbelievingly transported back to Saturn’s proximity, without a spaceship.
 He is picked up by space patrol before his Oxygen runsout and is sent to earth like habitat, hosting the oddments of the human race, which his daughter builds (thanks to Coop’s otherworldly hints).
 Cooper should have died or atleast accepted that earth wasn’t possible, as fuel was completed and starship is wrecked.
 Nolan even failed to clear how can one escape out of black hole, when even light cannot escape out of it.
 Similarly, The gravity of Miller’s planet was enough to slow down time to one hour on it equals to 7 years on Endurance , then the massive black-hole whose gravity will be so huge that inside it times stops (more the gravity, slower the time), so during the time cooper was going inside it, time on earth will pass say millions of years due to gravitational effects of Black-hole.
 It also felt to me like Nolan waited too long in the movie to reintroduce Murph’s storyline to the plot.
 The result is a shift in the narrative that carries through the rest of the movie.
 There is also the matter of Michael Caine’s performance which I felt was run of the mill and the one thing holding back such great performers like McConaughey, Hathaway and Jessica Chastain who all do fantastic work here.
-I truly felt that the film lost a bit of his pace during Act 2, but these feelings quickly disseminated as the plot of the film continued.
+I truly felt that the film lost a bit of its pace during Act 2, but these feelings quickly disseminated as the plot of the film continued.

-All in all, for those who are expecting Nolan to deliver The Dark Knight in space, I’m sorry.
+All in all, for those who were expecting Nolan to deliver The Dark Knight in space, I’m sorry.
 Instead, he’s disclosed something much more profound.
 He didn’t make movie for everyone.
 He made for people interested in string frame theory or the theory of universe.
 He made it for people who look at night sky and wonder what’s out there.
 This is a passionate ode to Nolan’s favourite film “2001: A Space Odyssey”.
 Do yourself a favour and go see it.